 - Chain Length: Eastern Jungle ( 66″) / Squirrel Products ( 66″) / Safari Swings (67″)

-- Pinch Proofing: All 3 swings use coated chain
+- Pinch Proofing: All 3 swings use coated chain to protect tiny fingers

 - Warranty: Eastern Jungle (1 year limited) / Squirrel Products (unknown) / Safari Swings (unknown)